bigfont/DeployWebApp2Azure/README.md

 This is where we're hosting our Web App.

 There are UI gestures to do this.
-Alternatively, we can use the `azure-cli`.
+Alternatively, we can use the Azure command line interface `azure-cli`.

-[CMD] Create a new MS Azure Web App
+[cmd & npm & azure-cli] Create a new MS Azure Web App

     npm install azure-cli -g
     azure account download